OpenRockets/web-dev-error-solutions/errors/javascript/efficiently-storing-and-querying-large-datasets-of-posts-in-firebase-firestore/README.md

+# 🐞 Efficiently Storing and Querying Large Datasets of Posts in Firebase Firestore

 This document addresses a common challenge developers face when managing a large number of posts in Firebase Firestore:  **inefficient querying and data retrieval leading to slow application performance and potential timeout errors.**  This often arises when attempting to fetch all posts or filter posts based on complex criteria without proper data structuring and querying techniques.